bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

      - Release Management and Versioning
      Refer to the guide on Release Management for more information.
 There should be two permanent and protected branches - **master** & **develop** .
 These should be supported by temporary ***feature***, ***release***, ***bugfix*** and ***hotfix*** branches.
      - Version System
-     A versioning system must be created and it should consist of a **major** version, a **minor** version as well as a **patch** version.
-This can be prefixed with a name that relates to the project.
+     A versioning system must be created and it should be in the format **major**. **minor**.**patch**.
+This version should be prefixed with a name that relates to the project.

-			     An example is Testv0.1.0
+			     An example is TestProhjectv0.1.0

 - Base Package
 A base package that will be used accross all packages should be determined.
 The customer can have a preference based on previous implementations.
 If that is not the case, the base package name should be formed as follows: